MartinRGB/RaspberryPi-CM4-eGPU-Guide/README.md

 - Plug the HDMI cable into the Radeon GPU's HDMI connector
 - run `sudo modprobe radeon` after start.

+## Kernel 6.5(Optional)

+You can also use the [official 6.5 kernel](https://github.com/raspberrypi/linux/tree/rpi-6.5.y)  and replace with files in this [link](https://github.com/MartinRGB/RaspberryPi-CM4-eGPU-Guide/tree/main/rpi_6.5.y_radeon_tweak).In kernel 6.5,the performance of GPU is better.

+P.S.
+I also tested [kernel 5.16]((https://github.com/raspberrypi/linux/tree/rpi-5.16.y) with these [files](https://github.com/MartinRGB/RaspberryPi-CM4-eGPU-Guide/tree/main/rpi_5.15%2B.y_radeon_tweak) replaced,it works too.

 ## Afterword